CMK10/About_me/README.md

 </div>
 <br>
 <div style="text-align: justify;">
 Shorter IDTs imply higher reactivity.
 For fuels exhibiting two-stage ignition, I identified the cool flame delay (first-stage IDT) and transitions to the main ignition phase.
-The presence of the Negative Temperature Coefficient (NTC) behavior was critical, as it relates to knock resistance and octane sensitivity—key parameters for engine performance.
+The presence of the Negative Temperature Coefficient (NTC) behavior was critical, as it relates to knock resistance and octane sensitivity, key parameters for engine performance.
 </div>
 <br>
 <div style="text-align: justify;">